Generic Solutions of Equations Involving the Modular $j$-function: Strong Existential Closedness

-The convenience of such a tuple of elements is manifested in the following two lemmas which shows that this condition allows us to obtain MSCD-type inequalities over arbitrary finitely generated fields.
+The convenience of such a tuple of elements is manifested in the following two lemmas, which show that we can obtain MSCD-type inequalities over fields generated by a convenient tuple.

 \begin{lem} Assume MSCD holds.
-Suppose that $t_{1},\ldots,t_{m}\in\mathbb{H}$ is a convenient tuple for $j$ and set $F = \mathbb{Q}\left(\mathbf{t},J\left(\mathbf{t}\right)\right)$.
+Suppose that $t_{1},\ldots,t_{m}\in\mathbb{H}\setminus\Sigma$ is a convenient tuple for $j$ and set $F = \mathbb{Q}\left(\mathbf{t},J\left(\mathbf{t}\right)\right)$.
 Then for any $z_{1},\ldots,z_{n}\in\mathbb{H}$ we have

 \end{lem} \begin{proof} Using the addition formula, we first get that:

 Similarly we get

 and also